 Note(s)

 a.
-Including buttons, clasps for garments, for headwear and for footwear, laces, pins, hand sewing, knitting and embroidery equipment and clothing accessories such as belts, suspenders, braces.
+Including buttons, clasps for garments, for headwear and for footwear, laces, pins, hand sewing, knitting and embroidery equipment and clothing accessories such as belts, straps for suspender belts, braces.

 b.
 Not including yarns or other threads (Cl.
 05-01), decorative trimmings (Cl.
 05-04), sewing, knitting and embroidery machines (Cl.
 15-06) or sewing kits (containers) (Cl.
 03-01).